zhangyiping/TallyGroup-CarParkRateEngine/README.md

 ## Side Note
 The solution is working and all unit tests pass.
-Due to time constraints, calculation logic may result in incorrect value and tests only cover two business rules.
+Due to time constraints, calculation logic may result in incorrect value and tests only cover three business rules.